Notorious but Nice

-Notorious but Nice is a 1933 pre-Code American sound film drama directed by Richard Thorpe and starring Marian Marsh and Betty Compson.
+Notorious but Nice is a 1933 pre-Code American sound film drama directed by Richard Thorpe and starring Marian Marsh, Betty Compson and Don Dillaway.
 It was produced and distributed by B movie studio Chesterfield Motion Pictures.

 The film survives, with a copy preserved by The Library of Congress.

 Plot

+Jenny Jones, a girl with a mysterious past is engaged to her employer son.
+His father attempts to destroy her life so his son will reject her.
+When all seems lost, help comes from an unexpected source, but complications ensue.